 The diagnosis of pheochromocytoma relies on an appropriate history and documentation of excessive catecholamine production.

-Radiologic studies Almost all pheochromocytomas are localized in the abdomen, mostly in the adrenal medulla; other locations include the posterior mediastinum or any distribution of the sympathetic ganglia.
+Almost all pheochromocytomas are localized in the abdomen, mostly in the adrenal medulla; other locations include the posterior mediastinum or any distribution of the sympathetic ganglia.
 After the diagnosis is established biochemically, radiologic methods may be needed for preoperative localization of the lesion; CT and MRI are most widely used.
-Iodine methyl-iodobenzyl guanidine (MIBG) and SRS provide a “functional” image; they are most helpful in the detection of occult contralateral or extra-adrenal lesions.
+A 131iodine-metaiodobenzylguanidine (MIBG) scan and somatostatin receptor scintigraphy (SRS) provide “functional” images; they are most helpful in the detection of occult contralateral or extra-adrenal lesions.

-Differentiating benign from malignant tumors The histologic differentiation between benign and malignant lesions is extremely difficult and often impossible to make; this distinction may require the development of lymph node, hepatic, bone, or other distant metastases.
+The histologic differentiation between benign and malignant lesions is extremely difficult and often impossible to make; this distinction may require the development of lymph node, hepatic, bone, or other distant metastases.
 Recurrent symptoms of pheochromocytoma, often emerging many years after the original diagnosis, are suggestive of malignancy.
-Biochemical confirmation of recurrent catecholamine hypersecretion and localization of metastatic lesion(s) with iodine-131–MIBG scan constitute diagnostic proof.
+Biochemical confirmation of recurrent catecholamine hypersecretion and localization of metastatic lesion(s) with 131iodine-MIBG scan constitute diagnostic proof.

-Phenoxybenzamine (Dibenzyline), an oral, long-acting, noncompetitive α-adrenoceptor blocker, is a widely used, very helpful first drug; it is given at a dose of 10–40 mg/d.
-Propranolol, a β-blocker (20–80 mg/d), is usually added after a few days to prevent tachycardia or arrhythmia.
-The use of β-blockers alone is hazardous because they may precipitate a paradoxical rise in blood pressure.
-The tyrosine hydroxylase inhibitor metyrosine (Demser) may be added in patients whose blood pressure is not well controlled with the combination of an α- and a β-blocker.
+Phenoxybenzamine (Dibenzyline), an oral, long-acting, noncompetitive alpha-adrenoceptor blocker, is a helpful, widely used first drug; it is given at a dose of 10–40 mg/day.
+Propranolol, a beta-blocker (20–80 mg/day), is usually added after a few days to prevent tachycardia or arrhythmia.
+The use of beta-blockers alone is hazardous, because it may precipitate a paradoxical rise in blood pressure.
+The tyrosine hydroxylase inhibitor metyrosine (Demser) may be added in patients whose blood pressure is not well controlled with the combination of an alpha-blocker and a beta-blocker.

-The most critical intraoperative aspect of surgery is control of blood pressure immediately after removal of the tumor, when all agonistic effects are abolished and the effects of α- and β-blockers are still present.
+The most critical intraoperative aspect of surgery is control of blood pressure immediately after removal of the tumor, when all agonistic effects are abolished and the effects of alpha- and beta-blockers are still present.
 Close cooperation with the anesthesiologist to expand fluid volume and prepare the appropriate infusions of agonists to support vascular stability is critical.